apoll500/baseman/README.md

 # baseman
-Simple file copy program to organize modular code for web applications
+A simple file copy program to organize modular code for web applications